v4r-tuwien/grasping_pipeline/docs/source/overview_state_machine.rst

 * RobotSetup: This component is responsible for moving the robot and all of its joints into a predefined position.
 * Placement: This component is responsible for placing the grasped, known object to its appointed location.
 * Handover: This component is responsible for handing over the grasped object to a human.
+* UserInput states: These states are used to get user input from the operator.
+The prompts are displayed on the terminal that started the local grasping pipeline nodes.

 Each of these components is implemented as a state machine (and therefore consists of multiple states), and the components are all combined into a single, big state machine that controls the behavior of the robot.